datarootsio/ml-skeleton-py/HOWTO.md

 ## Creating API endpoint

-Calling `make deploy-endpoint` will start Flask endpoint, which will calculate predictions for new data,
+Calling `make deploy-endpoint` will start Flask API which calculates predictions for new data,
 using up-to-date model. `deploy-endpoint` can accept three parameters (model path, host and port).
 Default configuration is to use host 0.0.0.0 and port 5000.
 For detailed description of valid requests/responses, refer to `mlmonkey` package documentation.